auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     This assumes a short domain tag of less than 20 bytes.
 For example, a quarter of sha256 blocks don't accrue before completion for domain tags 20-82 byte long, etc.

+[^byte-estimate]:
+    Bcrypt's P-box is 72 bytes, Bcrypt's S-box is 4096 bytes, plus one SHA256 accumulator context at 32 bytes, plus two 32 byte derived bcrypt keys, plus a 4-byte bcrypt round counter.

+[^miniminal-continuation]:
+    A minimal data package for transferring the key-stretching continuation to another computer at one of these synchronization points would consist of the P-box, S-box, SHA256 accumulator, the number of superrounds to be performed, and any necessary salt parameters.
+Ignoring the salts, this totals to ~4204 bytes, possibly less given that the number of superrounds would typically be storable in one byte instead of four.